yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 If you see the Nintendo Switch icon turn **green** with `RCM O.K.` in the TegraRcmGUI window, your Switch has successfully booted into RCM mode.
 Else, if your Switch starts to turn on normally (Nintendo logo appears), go back to **Step 4** and try again.

+Once you have succesfully booted into RCM mode, you can now remove the RCM jig from the console.

 ## Booting into Hekate

 **Step 1:** Extract the `hekate_ctcaer_X.X.X.bin` file from the `hekate_ctcaer_X.X.X_Nyx_X.X.X.zip` file you downloaded from the prerequisites to any accessible directory on your computer.